-Algae growth (grey patches) in Takuvaine stream near Empire Theatre in Avarua, photographed last Friday.
+Algae growth in Takuvaine stream near Empire Theatre in Avarua, photographed in November.
 (PHOTO: EMMANUEL SAMOGLOU).
 20111813

 Fertiliser use in crop and livestock farming, animal droppings, septic tank seepage, and soil run-off into streams from land clearing activities have been cited as potential causes of excessive algae growth.

 Local officials are short on answers as to what is causing the excessive growth of algae in a number of streams around Rarotonga.

 growth of the bright green algae has been noticed by staff of local

 non-governmental organisation Te Ipukarea Society as well as government